ArashLab/CAP/docs/DataHandle.md

 # DataHandle & DataHandler

+Usually different processes could talk to each other

 A **DataHandle** is the specification of the data in the workflow file.
 `DataHandler` is the coresponding module in CAP source code.